 Documenting Unresolved Items (URIs)

 a.
 Opening.
 An inspector should open an URI when an issue of concern is identified during the inspection, but more information is required but is not available to the inspector prior to inspection exit meeting to make a determination if there is a performance deficiency, or if the performance deficiency is greater-than-minor or if the issue of concern constitutes a violation.
+URIs should be closeable; that is, there is a way to bring the URI to closure at a future point.
 URIs cannot be used to determine the significance of a finding, but are identified for tracking purposes and are documented only in the body of the inspection report.

 b.
 An inspector should document a URI when vendor or applicant action is pending or when information is required to determine if an issue is acceptable, a nonconformance, or a violation.
-An inspector should open a URI if the resolution is likely to result in a finding that is greater than minor or is material to ITAAC acceptance.
-A URI should document the issue with sufficient detail to allow another inspector to complete the inspection effort.
+An inspector should open a URI if the resolution is likely to result in a finding that is greater than minor or is material to the ITAAC acceptance criteria.
+An URI should document the issue with sufficient detail to allow another inspector to complete the inspection effort.
 The inspection report should document the additional information needed to resolve the issue.
 URIs should be listed in the “List of Items Opened, Closed, and Discussed” section.

 c.
 Follow-up and Closure.
-The endor nspection COE will be responsible for closing out the URI once enough information has been gathered to determine whether a finding exists.
+The Vendor Inspection COE will be responsible for closing out the URI once enough information has been gathered to determine whether a finding exists.
 The resolution of a URI should: summarize the issue; summarize the NRC’s follow-up actions; evaluate the adequacy of any vendor actions; determine if a violation or nonconformance has occurred, and; provide enough detail to justify closing the URI.

 Sufficient detailed information must be provided to justify closing the item.
-Document when assistance from NRC technical staff and regional inspectors aided in resolution of a URI.
+Document when assistance from NRC technical staff and regional inspectors aided in resolution of an URI.

-Branch chiefs, inspectors, and technical staff involved in resolution should concur on the inspection reportocument the closure in the applicable report details section. include affected licensees on the distribution for all vendor inspection reports with URIs that have the potential to affect ITAAC acceptance.
+Branch chiefs, inspectors, and technical staff involved in resolution should concur on the inspection report, where documentation of the closure is placed in the applicable report details section.
+The inspection report shall include affected licensees on the distribution for all vendor inspection reports with URIs that have the potential to affect the ITAAC acceptance criteria.

-If closure of an URI is significantly delayed due to vendor delays in providing complete information, NRC management should engage vendor management to expedite resolution of the issue. should not be left open to characterize significance of the finding if it is clear that a violation has occurred.
+If closure of an URI is significantly delayed due to vendor delays in providing complete information, NRC management should engage vendor management to expedite resolution of the issue.
+URIs should not be left open to characterize significance of the finding if it is clear that a violation has occurred.

 Tracking.
 The lead inspector will assign all apparent violations, violations, nonconformance’s, NCVs, and URIs a sequential tracking number.
 If there are multiple types of findings, do not repeat tracking numbers.
 For example: